Balkaneros91/restaurant-new-try1/README.md

 ## Features

-My website is built of 3 pages, index.html as a home page, gallery.html as the gallery page, and signup.html as the sign up page.
+My website includes the base.html and the rest of the pages are build using templating.

 ### Final look of the Home page
 ![Home Page](readme_img/features/home_1.png)